 Erasmus is a very popular exchange programme for universities within the European Union.
 It will enable you to study in two different countries and get extra money from the European Union in order to do so.Read More

-I'm co-owner of a company providing global mobility services and a blogger.
+I'm a blogger and co-owner of a company providing global mobility services.
 My goal is to make expat life easier.
 Read more...

 Don't want to miss anything?
 Sign up for the JustAsk email list and you'll receive each new post in one message per month.